Parks are open during treatment

 We’re not closing parks, but you should stay off the grass for 24 hours post-treatment to give the larvicide a chance to take effect.
 There will be parks staff on site during treatment to explain procedures and answer questions.

 The larvicide, Acelepryn, is not harmful to you, your pets, other animals, or pollinators like bees and butterflies.

 It is sprayed directly on the soil and targets root-eating grubs.

 Acelepryn is approved for use in Canada by the Pest Management Regulatory Agency of Health Canada and is permitted under our Health Bylaw Section 2.10 (f).

-This includes all lawns within a 200 m buffer zone around where Japanese beetle was trapped by the Canadian Food Inspection Agency in 2019.
+- Be treating over 60 hectares of park and public land (This includes all lawns within a 200 metre buffer zone around where a Japanese beetle was trapped by the Canadian Food Inspection Agency in 2021 and 2022.)

 Send questions to us about the treatment plan for public land using our online form.